 Spend ten minutes in a seminar discussing the real costs of running businesses and designing buildings to suit those businesses, and the profound effect of daylight exposure to productivity will be addressed.

-The electricity savings associated with less of a hospital), or learning (in the case of a school) in a sunny, well-lit space over one lit with fluorescent or LED lights?
+The electricity savings associated with less lighting use is obvious, but what of happier healing (in the case of a hospital), or learning (in the case of a school) in a sunny, well-lit space over one lit with fluorescent or LED lights?
 On top of that, Saskatchewan, Alberta and Manitoba have the most and the best sunlight in the whole country…why aren’t we using it to our maximum benefit?

 One reason is because proper daylight design is hard: while too little daylight is an apparent problem, too much causes glare and discomfort that is real and also to be avoided.
 Lots of windows can also mean lots of thermal conductivity and energy loss through the envelope, so a balance has to be sought.